Exploring Medical Language, 11th Edition

 - NEW!
 Clinical note-taking exercises provide practice with how to convert common symptoms into correct medical terminology.

-1. Introduction to Medical Language and Online Learning
+1. Introduction to Medical Language

-2. Body Structure, Color, and Oncology
+2. Body Structure, Oncology, and Laboratory Tests

-3. Directional Terms, Planes, Positions, Regions, and Quadrants
+3. Directional Terms, Positions, and Imaging

 4. Integumentary System